 The Death of the Authors is a series of generative narratives based on work by authors in the public domain.
 The project was initiated by Constant members Femke Snelting and An Mertens in 2013, when they started remixing works of authors who had just entered the public domain.

-This series will be continued each year in January, when Constant celebrates Public Domain Day in collaboration with CRIDS and The Royal Library of Belgium.
+This series will be continued each year, when Constant celebrates Public Domain Day in collaboration with CRIDS and The Royal Library of Belgium.
 By creating a new derivative work every year, Constant hopes to inspire you to make public works electronically available and rediscover them.